-Baked spaghetti squash with hot Italian chicken sausage and a homemade spicy tomato sauce, topped with parmesan cheese and baked till crispy on top
+Spaghetti squash lasagna with hot Italian chicken sausage and a homemade spicy tomato sauce, topped with parmesan cheese and baked till crispy on top

-I made my tomato sauce the day before I assembled the bake, just because that’s when I had time.
-Then, I popped the spaghetti squash in the oven the next day before I left for a morning run and assembled the baked spaghetti squash when I got back.
+I also popped the spaghetti squash in the oven before I left for a morning run.
+When I got back from my run, I quickly assembled the spaghetti squash lasagna and popped the baking dish in the oven.
 It was ready in time for lunch!

 Using a small, sharp knife, poke holes all over the spaghetti squash.
 No need to cut it open- just place it on the middle oven rack and bake at 375 for an hour and 20 minutes.
 Let the squash cool for 10 minutes and then carefully slice it open.
 While the squash is roasting, you can make the tomato sauce.

-If you try out this baked spaghetti squash with Italian chicken sausage, feel free to let me know in a comment or take a picture and tag me @livbane on Instagram.
+If you try out this spaghetti squash lasagna, feel free to let me know in a comment or take a picture and tag me @livbane on Instagram.
 Hope you enjoy!

 - 1/2 pound ground spicy Italian chicken sausage (I bought mine in the meat case at Whole Foods)